 You will also want to check the wiring to the bulb.
 Damaged or corroded wires can create a lot of electrical problems.
 Test every wire and connector to ensure that they all have the proper amount of current.
 You can find more information on this by referencing your car’s service manual.
 Depending on what wiring needs to be replaced, the repair could get a little pricey.
 You can try to put some dielectric grease in the electric connectors if they look corroded.

 Your next step is to check the fuse.
 Find the appropriate fuse and pull it out.
 If the wire inside seems to be broken, replace the fuse with a new one of the same capacity.
 A fuse should only cost a few dollars and is simple to replace.

 4. Swap out Relay

 The final step is to examine the relay.
 You will only move to this step if the bulbs are in good working order and the wiring test turned up good.
 A sign that the relay has malfunctioned is the lack of clicking sounds during operation.
 If the normal turn signal clicks during operation, a defective relay might prevent this from happening.

-However, the bad relay will also lead to trouble with both signals, making it easier to figure out.
-It’s not always easy replacing the relay, so you might need help from a professional.
+However, a bad relay will also lead to trouble with both signals, making it easier to figure out.
+It’s not always easy to replace the relay, so you might need help from a professional.
 You may only spend about $10-$20 for the relay itself.
 It’s the labor that adds to the expense.
 If you can’t swap out the relay yourself, you may spend another $35-$50 to have it replaced.